 kyle williamson | Regional Director

 Kyle is from Pendleton, IN and graduated from Olivet Nazarene University with a degree in Education.
-Kyle worked for Conway KLIFE for the past 6 years; 3 years as the Men's Director and 3 years as the Chapter Director.
+Kyle worked for Conway KLIFE for 6 years.
 He joined the National Support Center in 2016.
 He married his wife Janelle in 2011.
-They welcomed their first child, Kennedy, into the world in March of 2015.

 Jesse wright | Regional Director

-Brandon is from Plano, TX and graduated from Ouachita Baptist University with a degree in Ministry.
-Brandon worked for Columbia KLIFE for the past 4 years; 2 years as the Men's Director and 2 years as the Chapter Director.
+Brandon is from Plano, TX and graduated from Ouachita Baptist University with a degree in Political Science.
+He graduated from the Kanakuk Institute in 2014.
+Jesse served as the Chapter Director of Bartlesville KLIFE for 4 years.
 He joined the National Support Center in 2017.

 Kaitlyn Cathey | Women's Shepherd